LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_5.md

 ### 📜 Description

-> Ses cornes sont des lames effilées.
-Il lacère ses ennemis dans un mouvement tourbillonnant.
+> Its horns are razor-sharp blades.
+It slashes its enemies in a swirling motion.

 &#8203;

-## 🌪️ Boréas
+## 🌪️ Tornadus

 ### 🧾 General Information